ARMO adds CIS EKS benchmark

 Compliance in a Kubernetes environment is a complex and ongoing process.
 The dynamic and ephemeral nature of clusters, combined with the growing attack surface in modern cloud environments, makes it challenging to maintain a consistent state of compliance.
 Despite these challenges, organizations must ensure compliance in order to minimize the risk of security breaches and protect sensitive data.
 This requires a comprehensive approach involving continuous monitoring and assessment, automated testing and remediation, and regular updates to policies and procedures.

 In light of these challenges, it is crucial to prioritize compliance in a Kubernetes environment and invest in the necessary resources and tools to maintain high compliance standards.
 This means staying up to date with the latest regulatory requirements and best practices, and adopting solutions that can help automate the compliance process.
-ARMO Platform, which is powered by Kubescape, is a Kubernetes-focused, comprehensive solution to manage compliance in any Kubernetes environment.
+ARMO Platform, powered by Kubescape, is a Kubernetes-focused, comprehensive solution to manage compliance in any Kubernetes environment.
 Sign up today to secure your Kubernetes environment and stay ahead of regulatory requirements.